-Some cities and counties have also set higher minimum wages for their localities, but as of 2017, 27 states had passed laws prohibiting local governments from setting higher wages.
-See your state Department of Labor for details about the minimum wage in your area.
+Some cities and counties have also set higher minimum wages for their localities, but some states have passed laws prohibiting local governments from setting higher wages.
+See your state Department of Labor website for details about the minimum wage in your area.

 An hourly employee is paid for the number of hours they work per week up to 40 hours at a determined rate.
 Per federal law, hourly workers are entitled to overtime pay for hours worked over 40 hours per workweek.

 Employees paid on an hourly basis are paid for actual hours worked.
 Unlike many salaried employees, hours per week may fluctuate based on a worker’s weekly schedule or rotated shifts, and therefore wages can vary for that employee from week to week.